matze-dd/Tex2txt/README.md

 [Back to top](#tex2txt-a-flexible-latex-filter)

 ## Usage under Windows
-If Python and Java are installed under Windows, then the main Python program [tex2txt.py](tex2txt.py) may be directly used in a Windows command console or script.
+If Python is installed under Windows, then the main Python program [tex2txt.py](tex2txt.py) may be directly used in a Windows command console or script.
-Furthermore, at least the application script [shell.py](shell.py) from section [Application examples](#application-examples) can be run, if option --server is used or the LanguageTool software is present locally.
+Furthermore, at least the application script [shell.py](shell.py) from section [Application examples](#application-examples) can be run, if option --server is used, or if Java and the LanguageTool software are locally present.
 For example, this could look like
 ```
 py -3 shell.py --html t.tex > t.html